jawadshuaib/zipf-law-analyzer/README.md

 - **No `npm install` or `npm start`:** Standard Node.js project commands are not applicable.
 - **Modifications:** If you modify `.tsx` files, ensure your browser is not serving stale cached versions (use a hard refresh like Ctrl+Shift+R or Cmd+Shift+R).

-## API Keys Not Required

-- This application operates entirely client-side.
-- No external API keys are needed.

 ## File Structure Overview

 ```